Replace your weak home router, with pfSense!

 / September 19, 2021

-This blog post is actually an adapted script to the video on my youtube channel.
+This blog post is actually a modified script of the video on my youtube channel.
 If you don't want to read the post, you can watch the video here:

 The internet, some of us use it for consuming content, some of us use it for basic business duties and then people such as myself provide services for the other two by means of programming.
 Nonetheless, technology has empowered us with the opportunity to have access to the internet at our fingertips, and to the comfort of our homes via our montly subscription to access the internet.

 Okay okay, no more cheesy introductions.
 Let’s get straight to the point.
 I’m pretty sure you’ve all seen this little guy around your house somewhere.

 The proper term for these guys is an ONT/Router which most of the time means:

 - It act as a modem (allowing you to connect your network to the outer-world via a fiber-optic-cable)